mdinu-hash/analytics_agent/solution_documentation/Technical Documentation.md

 #### date_range.
 Used to make the agent aware of which dates are available in the database.
+The result of the query will be 1:1 shown in key assumptions if the underlying table is queried.
+Populate this field for date fields that are refreshed at least monthly.

 ### business_glossary

 #### key_terms:
 - in the query_instructions key, add instructions on how to query.
+Add the filters exactly how the agent should query. for example, add '' between static values like status = 'Open'.
 - use active, direct language like "to get recent records, filter for account.account_status = 'Active'"
 - whenever you mention a column, specify in this format: table_name.column_name
 - add here filters and transformations for querying certain terms.